-Our Internet home banking site is designed to operate using world wide web technologies and protocols which are adaptable to a wide range of systems.
-The home banking section uses SSL encryption and requires a browser with a current (unexpired) Thawte Root CA Security Certificate.
+Our internet home banking site is designed to operate using world wide web technologies and protocols which are adaptable to a wide range of systems.
+The internet home banking section uses SSL encryption and requires a browser with a current (unexpired) Thawte Root CA Security Certificate.
 Some older browsers may not be able to connect to the site without first updating the browser security certificate.
 Our server uses 40 to 128 bit encryption, depending on the users browser.

 The cookie we set will ‘time out’ your access authority to our home banking section.
-Until it times out, you can come back to our home banking without logging in.
+Until it times out, you can come back to Member.net without logging in.
 After the time out period, you will need to log in again.
 Remember, most browsers will let you use a BACK button to view previously visited documents, even if your viewing authority has expired.
 For this reason, the only way to keep others from viewing your account balance is to exit the browser when you are finished with your session.
 This is especially important if you are using a public or shared computer.

-Our home banking database is a private system operated for the exclusive use of our members.
+Our internet home banking database is a private system operated for the exclusive use of our members.
 We use SSL encryption and digital server authentication to insure the privacy of your information when sending data between our home banking server and your PC.

 We may gather and store additional information available to us on failed login attempts and other activity we consider a threat to our system.
 In these cases, we will share this information with other companies, agencies and law enforcement officials as we see fit.